 The truth is, it doesn’t.
 The definition is a mere technicality.
 What matters is that you understand the implications of each one when building your overall marketing plan.

-Which leads me to my next point: strategize.
+This leads me to my next point: strategize.
 Regardless of the way you choose to do marketing, you need to have a plan of action.
 What kind of results do you want to get?
 How do you plan on achieving this?
 Do you want exposure, or do you want to get to know your audience and track the money you have invested?

 Answering these questions will help you realize if you need to focus on online marketing, digital marketing, or both at the same time.